 Here you can check the latest prices and timetables of the ferry to Sougia.

-I have been to several other beautiful Cretan beaches, and suggest you checking those as well.
+I have been to several other beautiful Cretan beaches, and suggest you check those as well.

 In Sougia when you get off the ferry, follow the crowds of people.
 On the first crossroads nearby you will find a bus station with schedules.
 Check the buses and ask for the one going back to Xyloskalo.
 The bus will drive you right back to the place, where your car was parked.
 Note that buses take only cash, so be prepared to par around 6 Eur per person.